No 25 - 2011

 Tuberculosis - Slovakia: discontinued (from group 4)

-(M. Buhl, Danish Society of Travel Medicine, S. Thybo, Danish Society for Infectious Diseases, J. Kurtzhals, Danish Sociaty for Clinical Microbiology, N.E.
+(M. Buhl, Danish Society of Travel Medicine, S. Thybo, Danish Society for Infectious Diseases, J. Kurtzhals, Danish Society for Clinical Microbiology, N.E.
 Møller, Danish College of General Practitioners, L.S.
 Vestergaard, Danish Society for Tropical Medicine and International Health, K. Gade, Danish Paediatric Society, P.H.
 Andersen, Department of Epidemiology)

 22 june 2011